Aramark (NYSE:ARMK) Updates Q2 Earnings Guidance

-Aramark (NYSE:ARMK) issued an update on its second quarter earnings guidance on Wednesday morning.
+Aramark (NYSE:ARMK) updated its second quarter earnings guidance on Wednesday.
 The company provided earnings per share guidance of $0.24-0.26 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.22.
 The company issued revenue guidance of ~$3.8 billion, compared to the consensus revenue estimate of $3.71 billion.Aramark also updated its Q2 2020

 Pre-Market guidance to 0.24-0.26 EPS.

-Aramark (NYSE:ARMK) last announced its quarterly earnings results on Tuesday, February 4th.
-The company reported $0.62 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $0.55 by $0.07.
-Aramark had a return on equity of 16.88% and a net margin of 2.12%.
-The business had revenue of $4.25 billion for the quarter, compared to analyst estimates of $4.30 billion.
-During the same quarter in the prior year, the company posted $0.63 EPS.
-The company’s quarterly revenue was down .3% on a year-over-year basis.
-On average, sell-side analysts expect that Aramark will post 0.88 earnings per share for the current fiscal year.

-In related news, Director Greg Creed purchased 3,000 shares of the business’s stock in a transaction on Monday, March 2nd.
-The shares were bought at an average price of $34.30 per share, for a total transaction of $102,900.00.
-Following the acquisition, the director now directly owns 3,488 shares in the company, valued at $119,638.40.
-The acquisition was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, CEO John J. Zillmer acquired 40,000 shares of the company’s stock in a transaction dated Wednesday, March 11th.
-The stock was acquired at an average price of $25.82 per share, for a total transaction of $1,032,800.00.
-Following the acquisition, the chief executive officer now owns 276,285 shares in the company, valued at approximately $7,133,678.70.
+In related news, Director Greg Creed acquired 3,000 shares of the firm’s stock in a transaction on Monday, March 2nd.
+The shares were acquired at an average cost of $34.30 per share, with a total value of $102,900.00.
+Following the completion of the acquisition, the director now directly owns 3,488 shares in the company, valued at approximately $119,638.40.
+The transaction was disclosed in a legal filing with the SEC, which is available through the SEC website.
+Also, CEO John J. Zillmer acquired 40,000 shares of the firm’s stock in a transaction on Wednesday, March 11th.
+The shares were bought at an average cost of $25.82 per share, for a total transaction of $1,032,800.00.
+Following the completion of the acquisition, the chief executive officer now owns 276,285 shares of the company’s stock, valued at $7,133,678.70.
 The disclosure for this purchase can be found here.
-In the last 90 days, insiders have acquired 71,400 shares of company stock worth $1,722,168.
-3.30% of the stock is owned by company insiders.
+Over the last ninety days, insiders have acquired 71,400 shares of company stock worth $1,722,168.
+Insiders own 3.30% of the company’s stock.

 Aramark provides food, facilities management, and uniform services to education, healthcare, business and industry, sports, leisure, and corrections clients in North America and internationally.
 It operates in three segments: Food and Support Services United States, Food and Support Services International, and Uniform and Career Apparel.